GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/nativeMessaging/index.md

 ## Native messaging host {: #native-messaging-host }

-In order to register a native messaging host, the application must save a file that defines the native messaging host configuration.
+To register a native messaging host, the application must save a file that defines the native messaging host configuration.

 An example of the file is as follows: